Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Fresh, cooked, unfermented foods

-Ditch vinegar, aged cheese, leftovers, and fermented sauces
+Ditch vinegar (apple cider vinegar allowed), aged cheese, leftovers, and fermented sauces

 No kombucha or black/green tea(high in histamine)— switch to calming herbal blends